 UK Stocks-Factors to watch on Dec.
 16

-Dec 16 - Britain's FTSE 100 .FTSE index is expected to open 43 points higher at 7,397, on Monday, according to financial bookmakers, with futures FFIc1 up 0.5% ahead of the cash market open.
+Dec 16 - Britain's FTSE 100 .FTSE index is expected to open 43 points higher at 7,397, on Monday, according to financial bookmakers.

-*CINEWORLD: Cineworld Group Plc CINE.L said it will buy Canada's Cineplex Inc CGX.TO for $2.1 billion, including debt, making it the largest cinema operator in North America.

-* FIRSTGROUP PLC: Bus and train operator FirstGroup Plc FGP.L said it was exploring options, including a potential sale, for its North American contract businesses which include the First Student school bus service and First Transit transportation service.

 * ASTON MARTIN: Luxury British carmaker Aston Martin AML.L is in early stage talks with potential investors about building "longer term relationships" which it said on Friday may or may not involve an equity investment, as part of a funding review.